University of Illinois Urbana-Champaign: Mascot

-Chief Illiniwek, also referred to as "The Chief," was from 1926 to 2007 the official symbol of the University of Illinois in university intercollegiate athletic programs.
+The U. of I. currently has no mascot.
+Chief Illiniwek, also referred to as "The Chief", was from 1926 to 2007 the official symbol of the U. of I. in university intercollegiate athletic programs.
 The Chief was typically portrayed by a student dressed in Sioux regalia.
 Several groups protested that the use of a Native American figure and indigenous customs in such a manner was inappropriate and promoted ethnic stereotypes.
 In August 2005, the National Collegiate Athletic Association expressed disapproval of the university's use of a "hostile or abusive" image.
 While initially proposing a consensus approach to the decision about the Chief, the board in 2007 decided that the Chief, its name, image and regalia should be officially retired.
 Nevertheless, the controversy continues on campus with some students unofficially maintaining the Chief.
 Complaints continue that indigenous students feel insulted when images of the Chief continue to be present on campus.
 The effort to resolve the controversy has included the work of a committee, which issued a report of its "critical conversations" that included over 600 participants representing all sides.

+There is a grassroots campaign of students and alumni to officially recognize the belted kingfisher as the mascot of the U. of I. Female belted kingfishers are orange and blue (the school's colors) and the bird is native to Illinois.
+A Kingfisher costume has been created and has made appearances on campus.
+The campaign to adopt the mascot is not seeking to change the name "Fighting Illini."
+Multiple Indigenous organizations have also expressed support for the Kingfisher.